mohs-in/career-cascade/README.md

 # Career Cascade

 A full stack web application created using **Java Spring Boot** for the backend, __React__ for the frontend, __PostgreSQL__ for database management, and **Tailwind CSS** for styling.
-Admins can create, read, update, and delete job postings.
+Admins can perform CRUD(create, read, update, and delete) operations on job postings.
 Job seekers can browse and view detailed job openings.

 ## Project Setup

-### Frontend code and Backend code are specified in seperate directories
+### Frontend and Backend code are specified in seperate directories

 ### For Frontend
 ### `npm install`